Hanra-s-work/ask_question/README.md

 ## Note to the devs

-Due to the update of the packaging methods (switching from setup.py to pyproject.toml) and for package stability tracking reasons, it is now required (or strongly suggested) you remove the resuting ask_question package that gets installed alongside with it's dependencies.
+Due to the update of the packaging methods (switching from setup.py to pyproject.toml) and for package stability tracking reasons, it is now required (or strongly suggested) you remove the resulting ask_question package that gets installed alongside with it's dependencies.

 You can do so with the following command: `pip uninstall ask_question -y`